Röblingen am See: History

 Röbling was first documented with the other three villages as Rebiningi in Friesenfeld in the Hersfeld Abbey tithe directory, which was created between 881 und 899.
-In 932, Röblingen am See was specifically mentioned in the Hersfeld tinthe directory as Seorebiningen in Comitati Sigfridi.
-The latter date was used for the 1075-year anniversary in 2007.
+In 932, Röblingen am See was specifically mentioned in the Hersfeld tithe directory as Seorebiningen in Comitati Sigfridi.
+The latter date was used in celebrating the 1075th anniversary in 2007.

 Politics

 Mayor

 Jürgen Ludwig was elected as honorary mayor on 18 May 2003.

 Coat of arms

 Blazon: "Parted blue over gold, at the top growing from a silver boat a silver fisherman facing left with a silver fish on the fishhook, at the bottom a black raven standing with a golden ring within the silver beak." ("Geteilt Blau über Gold, oben aus einem silbernen Boot wachsend ein linksgewendeter silberner Fischer mit einem silbernen Fisch an der Angel, unten ein stehender schwarzer Rabe mit goldenem Ring im silbernen Schnabel.")

 Flag

 The flag of the municipality is horizontally striped black and yellow, with the coat of arms in the middle.